Lesson Plan - Get It!

 - The direct object must be a noun or pronoun.

 - A direct object will never be in a prepositional phrase.
-Check out the Prepositions lesson if you need to review.
+(Check out Additional Resources lesson in the right-hand sidebar if you need to review.)

 - The direct object will not equal the subject as the predicate nominative, nor does it have a linking verb as a predicate nominative sentences does.